ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 If no then go back diagnose and fix your errors.
 A small guide about [managing virtual resources spawned by terraform](misc/diagnostic_guide.md)

 Normally if terraform deployment fails using 'terraform destroy' is not enough.
 Some of the virtual resources remain and have to be destroyed/killed manually.
 Moreover, terraform state files need to be deleted manually in such cases.
-They are:
+They are:T

 1) terraform.tfstate
-2) terraform.tfstate.backup
+2) terraform.tfstate.backupT
 3) terraform.lock.hcl # File used to initialize terraform